carefree0910/carefree-drawboard/examples/caption_and_diffusion/README.md

 3. We utilized `register_all_available_plugins` to register all internal plugins.

-> Currently there is only one internal plugin: `MetaPlugin`, which can show you the `meta` information of a `Node`.
+> Currently there is only one internal plugin: `Meta` plugin, which can show you the `meta` information of a `Node`.

 4. If you run image processing consecutively (e.g. first `captioning` then `txt2img`), you will find a `from` field in the `meta` data.
 This can be used to track the process history of every `Node`.

-4. We specified `useModal=True` for the `txt2img` plugin, so it will always popup as a modal.
+5. We specified `useModal=True` for the `txt2img` plugin, so it will always popup as a modal.

-5. We specified lots of `definitions`, in order to align with the parameters exposed by the `diffusers` library.
+6. We specified lots of `definitions`, in order to align with the parameters exposed by the `diffusers` library.

 > See [`IFieldDefinition`](https://github.com/carefree0910/carefree-drawboard/wiki/PythonHttpFieldsPlugin#ifielddefinition) for more details.

-6. We specified `upload_root` to `./`, so the images/projects will be saved to the cwd (current working directory).
+7. We specified `upload_root` to `./`, so the images/projects will be saved to the cwd (current working directory).

 > Default `upload_root` is `~/.cache/carefree-draw`.